Alexis97/OpenGLTutorial/README.md

     ```
     Every three elements in this array indicates the ``x,y,z`` coordinate of a vertex.

-2. Creating Vertex Buffer Object
+2. Creating Vertex Buffer Object (VBO)

     *VBO* (Vertex Buffer Object) sets up a buffer to send data to the GPU.
     The *VBO* is created by setting an unsigned int value to refer to it later: